corrode/corrode.github.io/content/blog/hardening-rust/index.md

 Never panic in an uncontrolled manner.

+If you maintain a library, you have less control over where your code runs and what a panic can take down.
+Consider enabling stricter Clippy lints such as [`indexing_slicing`](https://rust-lang.github.io/rust-clippy/master/index.html#indexing_slicing) and [`arithmetic_side_effects`](https://rust-lang.github.io/rust-clippy/master/index.html#arithmetic_side_effects) to catch common panic sources before they become part of your public API.
+Those lints can be noisy in applications, but they are often useful when panic freedom matters more than convenience.

 ## Observing Failures With Panic Hooks

 Now that you understand how panics work, let's talk about operational hardening.